mionova/100DaysOfCode-Challenge/README.md

 ### Day 48 of 100

-**Date**: July 13th, 2021
+**Date**: July 13, 2021

 **Today's JavaScript Progress**: Added filtering functionality to the data pagination and filtering project that I have been working on.
-It looks like there is a little bug happening but I will tackle it soon.
+It looks like there is a minor bug happening, but I will tackle it soon.

 [View Work In Progress](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-048)
 &nbsp;

 ### Day 49 of 100

-**Date**: July 14th, 2021
+**Date**: July 14, 2021

-**Today's JavaScript Progress**: Finalized the data pagination and filtering project after fixing a bug that I discovered yesterday and adding a few more tweaks.
+**Today's JavaScript Progress**: Finalized the data pagination and filtering project after fixing a bug I discovered yesterday and adding a few more tweaks.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-049)
 &nbsp;

 ### Day 50 of 100

-**Date**: July 15th, 2021
+**Date**: July 15, 2021

 **Today's HTML Progress**: Since I will be working on an interactive JS form soon, I took the time to review HTML forms and form elements.
-Also dug into JavaScript history for a little bit.
+I also dug into JavaScript history for a little bit.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-050)
 &nbsp;

 ### Day 51 of 100

-**Date**: July 16th, 2021
+**Date**: July 16, 2021

 **Today's HTML Progress**: Learning more about accessibility is a valuable way to improve code quality.
-Today, I took the time to expland my knowledge on how to make an accessible form, and I've built the example below as a result.
+Today, I took the time to expand my knowledge on making an accessible form, and I've built the example below as a result.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-051)
 &nbsp;

 ### Day 52 of 100

-**Date**: July 17th, 2021
+**Date**: July 17, 2021

 **Today's JavaScript Progress**: Got some practice using regular expressions and built a form that uses regular expressions to validate the data typed in.